OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 Now that we have had some practice managing environments, let us create an environment that will contain the software that we will use for the lessons delivered over the next couple of days.

-While it is possible and really handy to add conda/mamba packages one by one to build up a software environment, in practice this can take a lot of time and can also lead to conflicts later on (especially with r-packages if you choose to install r and its associated packages via conda/mamba) as the environment gets more and more complicated and you might need to upgrade/downgrade various versions of software along the way.
+While it is possible and really handy to add Conda packages one by one to build up a software environment, in practice this can take a lot of time and can also lead to conflicts later on (especially with R packages if you choose to install R and R packages as Conda packages).
+Specifically, dependencies in the environment grow in complexity as new packages are added, and you might be forced to upgrade or downgraded previously installed packages when you install new packages, to meet their requirements.

-If you are setting up a new software environment for a project it is advisable to have a think about the main software packages you might use in your analysis at the beginning and put these in an `environment.yml` file, as this makes it easier for Mamba to workout what dependencies will be best for all of the software right from the start.
+If you are setting up a new software environment for a project, it is advisable to think about the main software packages you plan to use in your analysis at the beginning of the project, and list those package names (and versions, ideally) in a suitably formatted YAML file (more on that later when we come to talk about 'exporting' environments).
+This YAML file makes it easier for you and colleagues to review that list of packages at a glance, and can also be passed to `mamba` commands that can recreate the environment reproducibly.

 ### Environment #3 (environment for the course)

 #### Bioinformatics software

+We are about to create a new environment that contains the following bioinformatics tools:

 - fastqc (QC of FASTQ raw sequence files)
 - multiqc (collects summary statistics from other bioinformatic programs)